easybuilders/easybuild/docs/Deprecated-functionality.rst

 Deprecation policy
 ------------------

 With every EasyBuild release, we try very hard to maintain *backward compatibility*.
-That is, builds that worked with EasyBuild version ``X.Y`` should still work with EasyBuild version ``X.(Y+1)``, without requiring modifications to the used easyconfig file or easyblock.
+That is, EasyBuild version ``X.Y`` should still build software packages that could be built with EasyBuild version ``X.(Y-1)``, without requiring modifications to the used easyconfig file or easyblock.

 However, every now and then a breaking change needs to be made to EasyBuild, because of design decisions or to resolve mistakes that were made in the past.
 These changes involve *deprecating* the behaviour or functionality we want to get